blockades/mmt_resources/research/secp.md

 ## Aspects of Scuttlebutt which are effected

 Scuttlebutt uses libsodium to derive Curve25519 keys, used for Diffie-Hellman style encryption, from Ed25519 keys, used for signing and verification.
-Ed25519 public keys are used to refer to peers on the network.
+Ed25519 public keys are used to refer to peers on the network and are generally known as 'feed ids' as each peer has their own feed of hash-linked messages.

 To implement Secp256k1 keys, we would need to consider how do DH-style scalar multiplication in order to build shared secrets, both for use in the secret handshake and for creating encrypted messages using 'private-box'.
 The implementations we have looked at give us this without converting the keys.